josdoaitran/josdoaitran.github.io/_posts/software_development/2023-03-03-my-awesome-terminal-on-macbook.md

 echo 'source ~/powerlevel10k/powerlevel10k.zsh-theme' >>~/.zshrc
 ```

-## Restart your iterm2 application
+## Restart your terminal and warp application

-You can restart your iterm2 by: quite your iterm2 and open it again.
+You can restart your warp by: quite your warp and open it again.

 You can follow the setup wizard of powerlevel10k